carlson-work-Reno-Divorce-Attorney

 Supplemental Security Income (SSI)

 SSI is a needs-based program that provides financial assistance to disabled individuals with limited income and resources.
-It is administered by the SSA and state agencies.
 Here’s what you need to know:

-• Means-Tested Benefit: Unlike SSDI, SSI is a means-tested benefit.
-It takes into account your income, assets, and other resources when determining eligibility and benefit amounts.
+• Means-Tested Benefit: Unlike SSDI, SSI takes into account your income, assets, and other resources when determining eligibility and benefit amounts.

 • Impact on SSI: Pursuing a personal injury compensation claim may impact your SSI benefits.
-Compensation received from the claim is considered income and can affect your eligibility for SSI or result in a reduction of your benefit amount.
+Compensation received from the claim is income.
+For this reason, SSI eligibility benefit amount may decrease.

 • Reporting Compensation: It is essential to report any compensation received from a personal injury claim to the SSA promptly.
 Failure to do so can result in overpayments or potential penalties.